ceramic-engine/ceramic-engine.github.io/content/guides/02-getting-started/01-install-ceramic.md

 <p class="extra-info">When it asks you if you want to make <code>ceramic</code> command available globally, you should choose <code>yes</code> so that the <code>ceramic</code> command will work by default on any command line session from any folder on your computer.</p>

-<p class="extra-info">On Mac and Linux, depending on the permissions settings of your machine, you might need to run the setup with administrator rights: <code>sudo haxelib run ceramic setup</code>.</p>
+<p class="extra-info">Depending on the permissions settings of your machine, you might need to run the setup with administrator rights: <code>sudo haxelib run ceramic setup</code>.</p>

-### Windows
+### Windows & Mac

-On Windows, the best way to install Ceramic is to download and run `ceramic-windows-installer.exe` from the [latest release](https://github.com/ceramic-engine/ceramic/releases).
+On Windows or Mac, the best way to install Ceramic is to download and run the corresponding package (`ceramic-windows-installer.exe` or `ceramic-mac-installer.pkg`) from the [latest release](https://github.com/ceramic-engine/ceramic/releases).
 Make sure not to have spaces in the installation path (current limitation).

 ### Verifying the installation

-After the command has finished installing, you can check that Ceramic is working by typing:
+You can check that Ceramic is working by typing in the command line:

 ```bash
 ceramic